unartig/sepsis_osc/typst/main_thesis.typ

 Here $mu$ and $nu$ represent distinct subsystems, and are connected via interlayer coupling weights $sigma^(mu nu)$, acting one-to-one.\

 These extensions combined serve as the source of dynamics for the #acr("DNM") and give rise to more intricate system states than the straightforward synchronization in the base model.
-Even for single layers, non-multiplexed but phase-lagged and adaptively coupled oscillators, one can observe three stable system states: (multi-)clustered, chimera and splay states.
+Even for single layers, non-multiplexed but phase-lagged and adaptively coupled oscillators, one can observe several distinct system states, neither fully synchronized or desynchronized such as phase and frequency-clusters, chimera- and splay states.
-Emergence of these states depends on the choice of the phase-lag parameters $alpha$ and $beta$.
+The emergence of these states depends on the choice of the coupling strength $Kappa$ and the phase-lag parameters $alpha$ and $beta$.

-In the multi-clustered state, oscillators synchronize their frequencies but two or more phase clusters form.
+In the frequency clustered state, the oscillator phases do not synchronize, but several oscillator groups can form that share a common frequency.
+For the phase-clustered case, the groups additionally synchronize their phase.
+Frequency clusters often emerge as intermediate regimes between full synchronization and incoherence @Berner2019Hiera.

-For chimera states, a special type of partial synchronization, only a subset of oscillators synchronizes and leaves others desynchronized, in contrast to "normal" partial synchronization they occur when the coupling symmetry breaks.
+Chimera states, a special type of partial synchronization, occur when only a subset of oscillators synchronizes in phase and frequency, while others remain desynchronized.
+In contrast to "normal" partial synchronization they occur when the coupling symmetry breaks.
-For splay states, oscillators fully synchronize their frequencies but do not align their phases, instead they uniformly spread around the unit circle @Berner2020Birth.
+In splay states, all osciallators synchronize their frequencies but do not their phases, they instead uniformly distribute around the unit circle @Berner2020Birth.

 The introduction changes the system behavior once more, for example single layers of a multiplexed system can result in the multi-clustered regime for parameters they wouldn't in the monoplexed case.
-In multiplexed systems it is also possible connected layers end up in different stable state, one in a clustered the other in a splay state for example.
+In multiplexed systems it is also possible connected layers end up in different stable state, for example, one in a clustered the other in a splay state.

-#TODO[Wo sind die freq cluster?]

 == Description <sec:dnmdesc>
 The #acr("DNM") is a *functional* model, that means it *does not try to model things accurately on any cellular, biochemical, or organ level*, it instead tries to model dynamic interactions.